A way to stay in touch when everything else goes down.

 When an earthquake, storm, or outage takes out cell towers and Wi-Fi, the phone in your pocket usually goes silent too.
 Crisis Connect keeps it talking to the phones nearby.

 We are a small team in Istanbul, building for the days most apps pretend will never happen.
-The app is free, there are no ads, no accounts to create, and nothing to buy.
+The current public app is free, has no ads, and ordinary nearby messaging does not require creating a named account.
+Signed-in responder, field-team, and admin workflows are separate.
 Whether it's reaching your family after a disaster or coordinating a rescue team in the field — Crisis Connect is meant to be already on your phone, ready before you need it.

 What's there today